 A presumed variant of acral erythema, called fixed erythrodysesthesia plaque (FEP), is characteristic of intravenous (IV) injections of docetaxel.
 This lesion develops as a fixed, single plaque, proximal to the infusion site, which does not include the palms or soles.
 It resolves with desquamation and leaves an area of hyperpigmented skin in 5 to 6 weeks.

 Painful red swelling of the feet and hands in a patient receiving chemotherapy suggests the diagnosis.
-The problem may also occur in patients with bone marrow transplants, as the clinical and histologic features may be similar to cutaneous manifestations of graft-versus-host disease.
+A high degree of suspicion is the key to diagnosis in patients receiving chemotherapeutic agents.
+The problem may also occur in patients with bone marrow transplants, as the clinical and histologic features may mimic cutaneous manifestations of graft-versus-host disease.

 Dangerous graft-versus-host disease must be differentiated from benign palmar-plantar erythrodysesthesia.
-Patients with graft-versus-host disease will have progression to other body parts affected.
-Patients with PPE will be limited to hands and feet.
-Serial biopsies every 3 to 5 days may help in differentiate the two disorders.
+Patients with graft-versus-host disease will have progression to other body parts whereas PPE will be limited to hands and feet.
+Serial biopsies every 3 to 5 days may help in differentiating the two disorders.

-Celecoxib decreases the risk of grade 2 and 3 HFS.
-Celecoxib is known for its potential cardiovascular adverse effects with long-term use and upper gastrointestinal (GI) risk of bleeding.
-The benefit-to-risk ratio is not favorable when considering the use of celecoxib for the prevention of HFS.
+Oral Celecoxib 200 to 400 mg twice a day for 12 to 18 weeks significantly reduced the risk of grades 2 and 3 HFS (odds ratio 0.37, 95% CI 0.19-0.71) in a meta-analysis of randomized trials.
+However, is known for its potential cardiovascular adverse effects with long-term use and upper gastrointestinal (GI) risk of bleeding.
+The benefit-to-risk ratio is not favorable for the extensive use of celecoxib for the prevention or treatment of HFS .